cherryramatisdev/zet_cli/README.md

 `@schedule <date>`)
 7. `zet (im)port`: Import a directory with a *particular structure* into our another repo
+8. `zet <query>`: Get a entry by any substring of the available titles.

 > That *particular structure* is: `<numeric_id>/README.md` for each entry, inside the directory with the numeric id its possible to have assets, we'll